alykoshin/attachable/README.md

 # attachable

-Simple object to track a list of attached (linked) objects
+Simple object to bidirectionally track its attachments (links,connections) to other `attachable` objects

 If you have different needs regarding the functionality, please add a [feature request](https://github.com/alykoshin/attachable/issues).